nus-cs2103-AY1920S1/duke/docs/README.md

 ### 5. Viewing all statistics
 Aside from task-related statistics, Obot can also give statistics regarding the _total commmands entered, total tasks deleted and total tasks completed_.
 These statistics will consider tasks that have previously been marked completed but deleted by the user.

-To view all statistics (which also included the tasks completed in the current day), enter the following command:
+To view all statistics (which also included the tasks completed in the current day), enter the following sample command:

-stats all

 Sample command:
 `stats all`